 Chinquapin Trail is a 3.3 mile moderately trafficked loop trail located near Pineville, Missouri that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This Trail starts near the River and then goes up a canyon to the top of a Hill This is a beautiful uphill walk to the top of a hill.
 In the Fall you can see to the Creek, but when the leaves are on you have very limited visibility.There is one Cache in the area.
 The rock formations along the bottoms give a good idea of the erosion that has occurred.
 There are many overhangs and small caves in the area as well.

 Trail was in good shape.
 You follow the streams which were dry in most places.
 I would like to go back when the streams are running.
 A good hike for dogs!